zeek/zeek-docs/doc/script-reference/attributes.rst

 .. code-block:: zeek

-    type warned: string &deprecated="This type is deprecated.
-Removed in x.y.z.";
+    type warned: string &deprecated="Remove in vX.Y.
+This type is deprecated because of reasons, use 'foo' instead.";